alexx1202/crypto-scanner/README.md

 ## Windows Notifications

 If the optional `win10toast` package is installed and the script is run on Windows, a toast notification is shown when scans finish.
-No additional configuration is required.
+Install it using `pip install win10toast`.
+No extra configuration is required.
 On other platforms the notification step is skipped.